-THTR 218 Dance for Musical Theater
+THTR 218 Dance for Musical Theater 3 s.h.

 This course introduces students to the process that actors and dancers encounter when working within the constraints of the dramatic action and established musical score of a musical play.
 Students will learn basic dance combinations and movement techniques used in musicals, how to express dramatic action through movement, and how to integrate dance and characterization.
 Students will also learn how to prepare for the dance auditions for a musical theatre production.
+Offered Spring only.
 Prerequisite: SoS.